stfc/PSyclone/doc/user_guide/psyir.rst

 Detaching PSyIR nodes
 ---------------------

-Sometimes we just one to detach a certain PSyIR subtree in order to remove it from the root tree but we don't want to delete it alltogher, as it may be re-inserted again possibly in another place.
+Sometimes we just may wish to detach a certain PSyIR subtree in order to remove it from the root tree but we don't want to delete it altogether, as it may be re-inserted again in another location.
 To achieve this, all nodes provide the detach method:

 .. code-block:: python